kyma-project/kyma/docs/kyma/docs/035-inst-xip.io-domain.md

 The installation process follows the steps outlined in the **Install Kyma on a GKE cluster** document.
 Skip the DNS configuration of your Google project and start with the **Prepare the GKE cluster** section of the document.

-1. In addition to exporting the desired cluster name as an environment, make sure to export your GCP project name.
+1. In addition to exporting the desired cluster name as an environment variable, make sure to export your GCP project name.
 Run:
   ```
   export PROJECT={YOUR_GCP_PROJECT_NAME}
   ```